Identifying Amanitas30th August 2015

 The Amanita family contains roughly 24 species in Britain and some are among the most deadly poisonous mushrooms in the world.

-Of the 24 at least 6 are listed as deadly among the books I own.
-Those are The Death Cap, The Destroying Angel, The Gemmed Amanita, The Panther Cap, The Spring Amanita and The Fools Mushroom.
-Not all of those are pictured here as I haven't had the chance to photograph them all yet :(.
+Of the 24, at least 5 are listed as deadly among the books I own.
+Those are The Death Cap, The Destroying Angel, The Gemmed Amanita, The Panther Cap and The Spring Amanita.
+Not all of those are pictured here as I haven’t had the chance to photograph them all yet. 🙁

 Before even considering eating any of the edible members of this family, or picking any mushroom that can look similar to them, it is worth noting that there is no known cure for the combination of toxins found in some Amanitas.